I2Tunimib/I2T-docs/docs/backend/services-aggregator.md

 </Tabs>

 ### requestTransformer.js
 The `requestTransformer.js` file contains a transformation function which transform the client request to the format necessary to query the external service.
-The function returns the response from the external service:
+The function returns the response from the external service.
+Each **requestTransformer** receives **req** which contains:

+- `original`: the original request to the server
+- `processed` (*optional*): the processed request to the server if the specified configuration for the service contains `processRequest` set to **true**.

 <Tabs>
 <TabItem value="structure" label="File structure">